starkinfra/sdk-python/README.md

 To understand your balance changes (issuing statement), you can query transactions.
-Note that our system creates transactions for you when you receive boleto payments, pay a bill or make transfers, for example.
+Note that our system creates transactions for you when you make purchases, withdrawals, receive issuing invoice payments, for example.

 ```python
 import starkinfra